rackspace-cookbooks/mariadb/README.md

 Scope
 -----
-This cookbook is concerned with the "MySQL Community Server", particularly those shipped with F/OSS Unix and Linux distributions.
-It does not address forks and value-added repackaged MySQL distributions like Drizzle, MariaDB, or Percona.
+This cookbook is concerned with the "MariaDB Community Server" version, packages are installed from the offical mariadb repositories and not specific OS versions.

-This cookbook does not try to encompass every single configuration option available for MySQL.
-Instead, it provides a "just enough" to get a MySQL server running, then allows the user to specify additional custom configuration.
+This cookbook does not try to encompass every single configuration option available for MariaDB.
+Instead, it provides a "just enough" to get a the server running, then allows the user to specify additional custom configuration.

 Requirements